Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Method

 \subsection{ChatGPT}

 Due to the success of ChatGPT in many tasks, we utilize it to create spoken sentences from glosses.
 This strategy not only eliminates the requirement for gloss-to-text model training but also offers potential advantages.
-ChatGPT's ability to understand and generate contextually relevant sentences makes it an ideal candidate for translating glosses into coherent sign language sentences.
+ChatGPT can generate fluent and context-aware sentences, making it a strong candidate for translating glosses into coherent sign language sentences.

 It is worth noting that the order of the glosses in sign languages are different from the word order in spoken languages.
 Meanwhile, the vocabulary of our gloss spotter is constrained by the number of classes on which the I3D model was trained on.
 However, the dynamic nature of ChatGPT allows a flexible translation process, enabling us to overcome the limitations of a fixed gloss set and, different ordering.